rynkwn/rblog/README.md

 ### Data Nuking - When Nukes Fail
-This is easily my favorite subtitles in this README so far.
+These are easily my favorite subtitles in this README so far.

 Modified the way I'd been handling emails into a similar structure as this
 asker: